MICRO-CERTIFICATE PROGRAM: FOOD SAFETY MANAGEMENT

 Students who successfully complete all three courses will earn a non-credit Micro-certificate in Food Safety Management.

-Learn more about the micro-courses and how they can lead to diverse careers in the industry – view our PowerPoint presentation from our Information Session held on March 16, 2022, led by program manager Dr. Farahnaz Fathordoobady.
+Learn more about the micro-courses and how they can lead to diverse careers in the industry.
+Watch our most recent information session.

 What qualifications are needed to take these micro-courses?